rustadot/recurrency/designdocs/delegation.md

 ## Glossary

 - **Provider**: An MSA that has been granted specific permissions by its Delegator.
-A company or individual operating an on-chain Provider MSA in order to post Frequency transactions on behalf of other MSAs.
+A company or individual operating an on-chain Provider MSA in order to post Recurrency transactions on behalf of other MSAs.
 - **Delegator**: An MSA that has granted specific permissions to a Provider.
 - **MSA**: Message Source Account.
 A collection of key pairs which can have a specific token balance.
 - **Public Key**: A 32-byte (u256) number that is used to refer to an on-chain MSA and verify signatures.
 It is one of the keys of an MSA key pair